 Dirty Girl Gaiters Review

-This Dirty Girl Gaiters review is the description of a gaiter that is the complete opposite of the Black Diamond gaiters I've always worn.
-Over the last couple of years I've stopped using gaiters, but this summer I headed out to do some hiking on the Colorado Trail, and found myself constantly stopping to remove dirt and debris from my shoes.
-I’m not sure if it was because I had changed shoes, or maybe my gait had changed, but it irritating.
+This Dirty Girl Gaiters review describes gaiters that have replaced my past Black Diamond gaiters.
+Over the last couple of years, I had stopped using gaiters, but last summer, I hiked for two weeks on the Colorado Trail and found myself constantly stopping to remove dirt and debris from my shoes.
+I’m not sure if it was because I had changed shoes, or maybe my gait had changed, but it was irritating.

-I've seen the colorful Dirty Girl Gaiters on many trails over the last few years, so I decided to give them a shot.
-The gaiters were fairly new when I hiked the PCT, and would have gotten shredded on the CDT.
-I spent way too much time thrashing around lost on the CDT.
-These are NOT bush whacking gaiters.
-I just needed something light to keep out small stones and debris, and at less than 2 ounces, these seemed perfect.
+I had seen the colorful Dirty Girl Gaiters on many trails and decided to give them a shot.
+I needed something light to keep out small stones and debris, and at less than 2 ounces, these seemed ideal.

-The Dirty Girl Gaiters come in a multitude of colors, and are made with a very lightweight Spandex type of material.
+The Dirty Girl Gaiters come in many colors and are made with a lightweight Spandex material.
 I probably could have repurposed one of my bathing suits.
-They are very light weight and I'm sure will dry very quickly.
-I chose the “Trail Party” coloring because it was subtle, and matched my Hokas' quite nicely.
+They are very lightweight and dry quickly.
+I chose the “Trail Party” coloring because it was subtle, and matched my Hokas.